 Cliff divers at Victoria Falls – level 3

-Jonathan Paredes and Orlando Duque usually dive from between 26.5 and 28 metres in the Cliff Diving World Series, but it seems they've upped their game and tackled 30 metres on the river section which forms the boundary between Zambia and Zimbabwe.
+Jonathan Paredes and Orlando Duque usually dive from between 26.5 and 28 metres in the Cliff Diving World Series, but they stepped out of their comfort zone by leaping 30 metres into the Zambezi River near Victoria Falls.

-Mexico’s Paredes won a World Series event last year for the first time and was second at the High Diving World Cup.
+Mexico’s Paredes won a World Series event in 2015 for the first time and he was second at the High Diving World Cup.
 Columbia’s Duque has thirteen world titles and holds two world records.

 How to improve your English with News in Levels:

 - Do the test at Test Languages.

 - Go to your level.
 Go to Level 1 if you know 1-1000 words.
 Go to Level 2 if you know 1000-2000 words.
 Go to Level 3 if you know 2000-3000 words.